 If you need more coverage than a life insurance policy offers, getting a life insurance rider may come in handy.
 Riders can give you the chance to customize your coverage by adding benefits to your policy.
 Let’s take a closer look at how riders work so you can determine whether supplementing your policy makes sense for your needs.

-A life insurance rider offers optional benefits you can add to your life insurance plan.
+A life insurance rider is an optional benefit you can add to your life insurance plan.
 It’s designed to offer benefits or coverage you wouldn’t receive otherwise.
 You can use life insurance riders to help ensure your policy provides everything you’d like it to.
 While some riders can be added to your policy automatically at no charge, others can increase the cost of your premiums.1 Pricing for riders may depend on where you live, your coverage amount, and the insurance company you choose.

 Don’t wait until it’s too late.
 Help cover you and your family with coverage from Aflac.